 Priority III: Applications in this category have met all program requirements however, project needs; benefits and/or community involvement are less than that needed for Priority I or II.
-In addition, applicant may have failed to provide at least 10% match of total project costs and/or other funds are not firmly committed.
-Projects in this category will be held until the final three months of the funding cycle and may be recommended for funding if funds are still available.
+In addition, applicant may have failed to provide at least 10% match of total project costs and/or other funds are not firmly committed match requirements.
+In-kind donations and contributed property will not be accepted as match.